Synopsis

 license (array)

 This field specifies the license(s) that apply to the package.
-Commonly-used licenses are found in /usr/share/licenses/common.
-If you see the package's license there, simply reference it in the license field (e.g. license=('GPL')).
-If the package provides a license not found in /usr/share/licenses/common, then you should include the license in the package itself and set license=('custom') or license=('custom:LicenseName').
-The license should be placed in $pkgdir/usr/share/licenses/$pkgname when building the package.
-If multiple licenses are applicable for a package, list all of them: license=('GPL' 'FDL').
+Commonly used licenses can be found in /usr/share/licenses/common.
+If you see the package’s license there, simply reference it in the license field (e.g., license=('GPL')).
+If the package provides a license not available in /usr/share/licenses/common, then you should include it in the package itself and set license=('custom') or license=('custom:LicenseName').
+The license should be placed in $pkgdir/usr/share/licenses/$pkgname/ when building the package.
+If multiple licenses are applicable, list all of them: license=('GPL' 'FDL').

 install